Keto Sourdough MasterClass™ — Ingredients

 - Often used to boost protein content in baked products

-Contributions to Low Carb Sourdough
+Contributions to Flexible Keto Sourdough

 - Structure: Improves dough strength and elasticity